stgeorgi/azure-docs/articles/virtual-desktop/app-attach-azure-portal.md

 2. Select the application group you want to publish the apps to.

    >[!NOTE]
-   >MSIX applications can be delivered with MSIX app attach to both remote app and desktop app groups
+   >MSIX applications can be delivered with MSIX app attach to both remote app and desktop app groups.

 3. Once you're in the app group, select the **Applications** tab.
 The **Applications** grid will display all existing apps within the app group.